 Southeast Asia may be the only place in the world where it's acceptable to eat carrot cake as an entree for any meal.
 But there's a plot twist: The carrot cake I'm talking about isn't the ruddy, cream cheese-frosted dessert found in many Western pastry shops.
 This carrot cake is actually a savory, stir fried dish.

 And it's not even made with carrots.

-If you're walking around hawker centres in Malaysia or Singapore and come across char koay kak, do yourself a favour and stop walking.
+If you're walking around hawker centers in Malaysia or Singapore and come across char koay kak, do yourself a favor and stop walking.
 You don't want to miss out on this gnocchi-like local delicacy.